PoisotLab/ms_metaweb_transfer/manuscript.md

 by others when the data support it.

-Specifically, our approach can be summarized as follows: from the known network in Europe, we use a truncated Singular Values Decomposition [t-SVD;
+Specifically, our approach can be summarized as follows: from the known network in Europe, we use a truncated Singular Value Decomposition [t-SVD;
 @Halko2011FinStr] to generate latent traits representing a low-dimensional embedding of the network; these traits give an unbiased estimate of the node's position in the latent feature spaces.
 Then, we map these latent traits onto a